SLO | EN

 Content (Syllabus outline)

-- Conception and tasks of traffic technique, Traffic flow theory - Vehicle movement like a movement of mass point in the space, - Definition of traffic flow - Basis parameters of traffic flow - Basic characteristics of traffic flow - Fundamental diagram (models speed – flow, speed – density, flow – density) - Basis of traffic flow modelling – determining and stochastic models Traffic dimensioning - Conception of capacity of traffic areas and its implementation into the project of transportation infrastructure - Dimensioning of basic roadway segments (uninterrupted flow): o Two lane roads based on HCM and HBS o Usage of HCS - Dimensioning of un semaforised intersection (interrupted flow): o Method of critical gaps, o TWSC intersection based on HCM2010 and HBS, o Roundabouts based on HCM and HBS, o AWSC intersection based on HCM and HBS, o Usage of SIDRA INTERSECTION
+- Conception and tasks of traffic technique, Traffic flow theory - Vehicle movement like a movement of mass point in the space, - Definition of traffic flow - Basis parameters of traffic flow - Basic characteristics of traffic flow - Fundamental diagram (models speed – flow, speed – density, flow – density) - Basis of traffic flow modelling – determining and stochastic models Traffic dimensioning - Conception of capacity of traffic areas and its implementation into the project of transportation infrastructure - Dimensioning of basic roadway segments (uninterrupted flow): o Two lane roads based on HCM and HBS o Usage of HCS - Dimensioning of un semaforised intersection (interrupted flow): o Method of critical gaps, o TWSC intersection based on HCM2010 and HBS, o Roundabouts based on HCM and HBS, o AWSC intersection based on HCM and HBS, o Usage of computer tools SIDRA INTERSECTION and HCS

 Learning and teaching methods